zarf-dev/proposals/6-manifest-preview-capability/README.md

 proposal will be implemented, this is the place to discuss that.
 -->

 [Internal variables](https://docs.zarf.dev/ref/values/#internal-values-zarf_) will be set using the default logic besides sensitive values which will be set to "PLACEHOLDER".
-This means the `ZARF_REGISTRY` variable will become `127.0.0.1:31999`, while secrets like the `GIT_AUTH_PUSH` will be set to "PLACEHOLDER".
+For example, the `ZARF_REGISTRY` variable will become `127.0.0.1:31999`, while `ZARF_GIT_AUTH_PUSH` will be set to "PLACEHOLDER".

 ### Test Plan